OrdinaRoelant/MLStudioWorkshop/Running auto ML experiments/workshop.md

 ## Deploy the recommended model
 The automated machine learning interface allows you to deploy the best model as a web service in a few steps.
 Deployment is the integration of the model so it can predict on new data and identify potential areas of opportunity.

-For this experiment, deployment to a web service means that the financial institution now has an iterative and scalable web solution for identifying potential fixed term deposit customers.
+For this experiment, deployment to a web service means that the financial institution now has an interative and scalable web solution for identifying potential fixed term deposit customers.

 Check to see if your experiment run is complete.
 To do so, navigate back to the parent run page by selecting Run 1 at the top of your screen.
 A **Completed** status is shown on the top left of the screen.